Skip to Content

 4. appoint a liquidator.

-There may be other defences that a director can make, however unless there is substantive reasons largely outside of the director's control, the ATO will generally not agree to withdraw a DPN.
+There may be other defences that a director can make, however unless there are substantive reasons largely outside of the director's control, the ATO will generally not agree to withdraw a DPN, reinforcing the weight of director penalty provisions.

 Label 5: Pay the Debt